 A new law requires the state's Division of Fire Safety to conduct surveys of fire suppression systems--or lack thereof--in all public and nonpublic school buildings.
 "The law provides appropriate agencies with the information necessary to take appropriate action," says New Jersey Assemblywoman Annette Quijano, the bill's co-sponsor.
 "Many school buildings in the state were constructed decades ago and do not have adequate fire suppression systems, while others have systems that are not fully operational.
 This is a hazard."
-For more on this story, visit NFPA's Fire Sprinkler Initiative blog.

 New Jersey's Home Fire Problem & Solution

 In 2013, 60 civilians and four firefighters died from fire, with the majority of these deaths occurring in residential settings.